Skip to content

 Exterior Car Detailing

-Exterior detailing involves cleaning and restoring the exterior of your car to a shiny, new-like finish.
+Exterior detailing involves cleaning and restoring your car’s exterior to a shiny, new-like finish.
 The process typically includes washing, clay bar treatment, polishing, and waxing.

 Washing and Drying

 The first step in exterior detailing is washing the car.
-It is essential to use proper techniques to avoid damaging the paint or scratching the surface.
+Proper techniques are essential to avoid damaging the paint or scratching the surface.
 To wash your car, you will need a bucket, car wash soap, a wash mitt, and a microfiber towel.

 Start by rinsing the car with a hose to remove any loose dirt or debris.
 Then, fill a bucket with water and add the recommended amount of car wash soap.
 Dip the wash mitt into the soapy water and begin washing the car from top to bottom, using a circular motion.
 Rinse the mitt in the bucket frequently to avoid scratching the surface with dirt particles.